eiiiiix/EixMode9/data/EixMode9_ReadMe.md

 you can make suggestions in #suggestions on my discord server (in the EixMode9 section) or by making an issue here with the label [suggestion]

 ##
-ELUA crap
-In using this software you cannot blame the devs of anything related to GodMode9 by d0k3
-You can also not claim "accident" when you accidently delete a important system file
-You are using this at your own risk
+EULA
+By using this software, you agree to hold the developers of EixMode9 & GodMode9 (including d0k3, Eix, SirNapkin1334, and anyone else who has contributed code) harmless to any claims against their program arising from mitakes/misuse.
+If you accidently brick your Nintendo 3DS Family System because you accidently messed up an important file, it would be your fault.
+We will attempt to help you fix it, but it still is your fault!

 #
 InfoBox